Geometry as an Emergent Process — Part 3

 A Generative View

-This suggests a different perspective:
+This suggests a different starting point for geometry:

 instead of describing a shape as a completed object, describe the process that generates it.